Country-Made Bombs and Improvised Explosive Devices (IEDs)

 The container can scale up (vehicle) or scale down (parcel) without changing the four-component logic.

 VBIED (Vehicle-Borne IED).
 A car, SUV, truck or two-wheeler loaded with bulk explosive, driven to the target and detonated.
-The defining recent Indian case is the Pulwama attack of 14 February 2019: a Mahindra Scorpio carrying roughly 350 kilograms of RDX and an ammonium-nitrate-based explosive was rammed into a CRPF convoy on the Jammu-Srinagar highway, killing 40 personnel.
+The defining recent Indian case is the Pulwama attack of 14 February 2019 a Maruti Eeco carrying roughly 200 kilograms of explosives (RDX combined with ammonium nitrate, gelatin sticks, and aluminium powder) was rammed into a CRPF convoy on the Jammu-Srinagar highway, killing 40 personnel.
 Post-blast NIA investigation under UAPA recovered chassis fragments, residue swabs and detonator components.

 SBBIED (Suicide Bomber-Borne IED).
 A belt or vest worn by the bomber, packed with high explosive (commonly RDX in Indian casework) and ball-bearing shrapnel, fired by a hand-held switch.
 The Rajiv Gandhi assassination at Sriperumbudur on 21 May 1991 by an LTTE operative wearing a belt-worn RDX device is the case Indian textbooks open with.
 The recovered switch button and belt buckle became the forensic exploitation template Indian agencies still use.

 Letter and parcel bombs.
 Small charge inside an envelope or parcel, often fired by an anti-handling switch released when the flap is opened.
 Historically used during the Punjab insurgency of the 1980s and 1990s.
-Rare in current Indian casework, but still on the NTA syllabus.
+Rare in current Indian casework but documented in historical investigations.

 Examination workflow: render-safe, recovery, exploitation